Lighthouse’s New Smart Camera Is Like An AI-Infused Dropcam

 Of course, Lighthouse’s machine-learning system needs plenty of data in order to learn how to recognize imagery on its own.
 The Lighthouse team has enlisted the help of 150 beta testers that have been using the product for over a year.
 Their data has helped fine-tune the product for launch.
 Henceforth, customers will be able to opt into an early-access program that gives them access to new Lighthouse features first in exchange for sharing their data with the company to make the product smarter.
 If users don’t opt-in, their data won’t be used.

 Preorders for Lighthouse start today on the company’s website.
 The product is sold with a monthly subscription service for video monitoring.
-The camera is $399 with one year of service, $499 with two years, and $599 with three years.
+The camera is $399 with one year of service, $499 with three years, and $599 with five years.
 After the initial subscription period, service can be continued for $10 per month.